dshongphuc/magic-mouse-js/README.md

 | cursorOuter | Default: "circle-basic", other options : "disable" |
 | hoverEffect | default: "circle-move", other options : "pointer-blur", "pointer-overlay" |

+# License ❤️
+This package is totally free to use.
+However, if you want to use Magicmouse.js in your commercial projects, I required you to do a good thing for the poor people in your place.
+You can do whatever you think it's "a good thing", like buy them some food, give them some money,..etc...
+I'm not requiring you to take a photo or do anything to prove it, just do it and you will feel great about yourself :)
+Let's make the world better place.

 # What's next?
 You should have the nice effect for your mouse now, of course you can override the CSS code to make it more elegant and suitable with your website (change color, size,..).
 I'll add more effects to this libs when I have time, sure you can contribute to this repository and I'm very appreciate that ! :)